Step 3 – Beginning Studies

 Mentorships cost $175 per day with $75 subsidized by PHCP.
 Students will pay the remaining $100/day fee directly to the mentor.

-We recommend that beginners with limited trimming experience schedule at least one, two day mentorship.
+We recommend that beginners with limited trimming experience schedule two day mentorships when possible.
 It takes time to build strength and efficiency trimming.
-Multi day mentorships will give beginners more opportunity to trim and learn at a slower pace.
+Multi-day mentorships will give beginners more opportunity to trim and learn at a slower pace.

-Each mentor will fill out an Mentorship Evaluation form at the end of the mentorship.
+Each mentor will fill out a Mentorship Evaluation form at the end of the mentorship.
 This will be added to the student’s file and they will receive a copy as well.

-The final mentor of the Beginning Series will determine the students readiness to advance to Independent Study.
-The student may be asked to do another mentorship, to work on the skills needed to progress.
+The final mentor at the beginning level will determine the students readiness to advance to the intermediate level.
+Students may be asked to do another mentorship, to work on the skills needed to progress.

 Before moving to the intermediate level, the student should be able to handle their tools efficiently, but may take extra time with the trim.
 They should be able to perform a simple maintenance trim and consider the whole horse in their decisions.

 You may schedule one or two of your step 3 beginning mentorships before attending a beginning clinic.

 The beginning clinic is a three day clinic which covers the basics of distal limb anatomy, trimming on cadavers, dissection, shoe removal, transitioning to barefoot, hoof protection options and more.